Rudolf Diesel: Legacy

 After Diesel's death, his engine underwent much development and became a very important replacement for the steam piston engine in many applications.
-Because the diesel engine required a heavier, more robust construction than a gasoline engine, it saw limited use in aviation.
-However, the diesel engine became widespread in many other applications, such as stationary engines, agricultural machines and off-highway machinery in general, submarines, ships, and much later, locomotives, trucks, and in modern automobiles.
+Because the Diesel engine required a more robust construction than a gasoline engine, it saw limited use in aviation.
+However, the Diesel engine became widespread in many other applications, such as stationary engines, agricultural machines and off-highway machinery in general, submarines, ships, and much later, locomotives, trucks, and in modern automobiles.

 Diesel engines have the benefit of running more fuel-efficiently than any other internal combustion engines suited for motor vehicles, allowing more heat to be converted to mechanical work.

 Diesel was interested in using coal dust or vegetable oil as fuel, and in fact, his engine was run on peanut oil.
-Although these fuels were not immediately popular, during 2008 rises in fuel prices, coupled with concerns about oil reserves, have led to the more widespread use of vegetable oil and biodiesel.
+Although these fuels were not better replacements, in 2008 the rise in fuel prices coupled with concerns about remaining petroleum reserves, led to the more widespread use of vegetable oil and biodiesel.

-The primary fuel used in diesel engines is the eponymous diesel fuel, derived from the refinement of crude oil.
+The primary fuel used in Diesel engines is the eponymous diesel fuel, derived from the refinement of crude oil.
 Diesel is safer to store than gasoline, because its flash point is approximately 145 F-change higher, and it will not explode.